Grapevine virus A: Treatment

 There is no treatment available that kills Grapevine virus 100% of the time.
 However, the cryopreservation (a process in which living cells and tissues are preserved by freezing them in very low temperatures) of vitro-grown shoot tips is a method that has been recently developed and is effective 97% of the time.
 Cryopreservation uses liquid nitrogen to freeze the shoot tips (plant tissues where the new bud comes through) of the grapevines, and this process is highly effective at eradicating GVA.
 Originally when developing this method scientists thought that shoot tips needed to be dehydrated before being frozen in order to treat GVA.
 However, after analyzing what percent of plants still were infected after the dehydration stage, it was found that the only method getting rid of GVA was the freezing method.
 Unfortunately, if the meristem (the region of plant tissue near the shoot tips that facilitates cell division) of the grapevine is too small, the freezing process can kill the grapevine.
 If the meristem of the grapevine is less than 0.1mm, the freezing process kills the plant.
-If the meristem is 0.2 to 0.4mm, the grapevine is able to completely regenerate after being frozen, but Grapevine virus A is not completely eliminated.
+If the meristem is 0.2 to 0.4mm, the grapevine is able to completely regenerate after being frozen, but Grapevine virus A is not eliminated.
 If the meristem is 0.5-2.0mm, the freezing process is highly effective in getting rid of GVA and the plant completely recovers from being frozen.
 Currently, this is the only widely used process of eradicating GVA, but scientists are looking to find more methods to cure grapevines of Grapevine virus A.